ssen7/ssen7.github.io_old/content/posts/making_the_blog.md

 /__pycache__/
 ```

-I'll address the 'node_modules' in a later blog.
+I'll address the 'node_modules' in a later post.

 Use the following commands one after the another to commit all of the generated stuff to GitHub.
 ```